ozendelait/rvc_devkit/objdet/README.md

 3. Execute the download script ``` bash download_obj_det.sh ``` which will download most of the RVC datasets.
 The extracted dataset needs ca. 600GB of disk space (COCO: 26GB, OID: 527GB, MVD: 25GB).
 Please note that up to 50% more disc space is required during the extraction process.

 4. To download the Mapillary Vistas (Research Edition) dataset you need to manually register and download at https://www.mapillary.com/dataset/vistas You will receive an email with download instructions.
+Note: RVC2022 uses *MVD v1.2*!
 Save/Move the downloaded zip file into the folder RVC_DATA_DIR/mvd.

 5. After successfully downloading all datasets, execute ``` bash extract_and_cleanup.sh ``` to extract and delete clean up files.